 Zaatar paste: 1/2 cup zaatar mix; mixed with 1/3 cup olive oil (or more)

 1. Proof the yeast: Place the yeast, sugar and 1/2 cup warm water in a bowl, stir and let it bubble up about 15 minutes; place the flour, salt, in a mixer bowl and mix to combine.
-Add the oil and mix; add the proofed yeast and oil and mix; add the water and mix until the dough leaves the sides of the bowl.
+Add the oil and mix; add the proofed yeast mixture and mix; add the water and mix until the dough leaves the sides of the bowl.
 Add more water if necessary if the dough is too dry or stiff.
 Transfer to a bowl, cover with oil and place in a cupboard for a couple of hours for the dough to double in size.

 2. Punch the dough, roll it out with a pin and spread the zaatar paste all over; roll and cut into rolls; place side by side on a greased 9″ square pan and let the rolls rise for a couple of hours more.
 Bake in a 375F oven for 20 minutes until golden and dry.
 Cool in the pan.
 Serve.